 The external balance takes into account the alienation of nutrients with marketable products outside the farm and their receipt with mineral fertilizers.
 This type of balance is important for the distribution of fertilizers and is determined by the specialization of the farm.
 With agribusiness specialization in the production of marketable products, the balance is more scarce than in enterprises livestock specialization, as part of the nutrients alienated from the fields in the form of forage, returns back in the form of manure.

-Studies of the balance of nutrients in long-term stationary experiments with fertilizers allow to take into account the multi-year application of nutrients by rotation of crop rotation and their removal with crops.
-Experiments are conducted under close to production conditions, so the data obtained are applicable for scientific and practical purposes.
+Studies of balance of soil nutrients in long-term stationary experiments with fertilizers allow to take into account the multi-year application by rotation of nutrient elements and their removal with crops.
+Experiments are carried out under close to production conditions, so the data obtained are applicable for scientific and practical purposes.

 The main expense item is the removal of nutrients with the crop.
 The amount of removal in relation to specific crops, varieties and soil and climatic conditions may differ from the reference data.